 ArtSaver has been a pet project of mine for many, many years, and it has grown into a small set of programs:

 ArtSaver provides a "slide show" or "picture flow" for large image collections you have stored in a folder (or several folders).
-It is mostly geared towards people who want to see their image collections as large as possible, and with some information about the images currently displayed (see screenshot on the right).
+It is mostly geared towards people who want to see their image collections as large as possible, and with some information about the images currently being displayed (see screenshots throughout this web page).

 Note that, by design, ArtSaver does not sport fancy visual effects, such as picture postcard, mosaic, or the like!
-It only offers still images, centered zooming in and out, and the Ken Burns effect (a.k.a. pan & zoom).
+It only offers still images, centered zooming in and out, and the Ken Burns effect (a.k.a. pan & zoom), for one image at a time.
 The goal of ArtSaver is to present images such that you can enjoy them in their full glory.
+I assume that your images are so beautiful or valuable that you want to see each one of them as large as possible :-)

-ArtSaver provides more control than Apple's built-in screensaver over exactly which images are displayed, the duration, how it switches from one to the next.
-ArtSaver, the screensaver, is also one of the few slideshow screen savers that allows you to see a different set of pictures on each monitor in a multi-monitor setup, and with different options.
-ArtSaverApp, the regular app, allows for keyboard controls at runtime, so you can go back to previously shown images (using arrow keys, aka. cursor keys).
+ArtSaver provides more control than Apple's built-in screensaver, such as image duration, image transition, filtering out images, and others.
+ArtSaver, the screensaver, is also one of the few slideshow screen savers that allows you to see a different set of pictures on each monitor in a multi-monitor setup, and with different options on each monitor.
+ArtSaverApp, the regular app, allows for keyboard controls at runtime, so you can go back to previously shown images (using arrow keys), pause, etc.

 Upfront, I should also say that ArtSaver cannot display photos managed by the Photos app on your Mac!
 I know this is a disappointment, but, currently, Apple is preventing all third-party programs from accessing the Photos app.
 (See below for workarounds.)